bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 ## Prerequisites
 ### Disk space on the Seagate Central
-About 170MiB of disk space on the Seagate Central will be required to perform this procedure.
-The procedure will add about 90MiB worth of newly installed files to the Seagate Central.
+About 170MB of disk space on the Seagate Central Data partition will be required while performing this procedure.

+The procedure will result in about 90MB worth of newly installed files on the Seagate Central Root file system.
+The Root file system on an unmodified Seagate Central typically has in the order of 500MB free.

 ### ssh access to the Seagate Central.
 You'll need ssh access to issue commands on the Seagate Central command